 The pre-eminent classical tabla virtuoso of our time, Zakir Hussain is appreciated both in the field of percussion and in the music world at large as an international phenomenon and one of the world’s most esteemed and influential musicians.
 His brilliant accompaniment, solo performance and genre-defying collaborations have elevated the status of his instrument both in India and globally, bringing the tabla into a new dimension of renown and appreciation.

 Javier Limón‘s career as a musician and producer has developed in many genres and styles from different cultures including Flamenco, Fado, Latin American Music, Mediterranean, Jazz, the Middle East, Africa, and India among others.
 In WMI, Javier finds the perfect laboratory to share the knowledge learned during these years.

 Named Jordan’s Musical Ambassadress, Farah Siraj balances a career that spans the United States, Europe, and the Middle East.
 She has performed at some of the world’s most prestigious platforms, including the United Nations, the World Economic Forum, the Metropolitan Museum of Art, and Lincoln Center in New York, just to name a few.
-Farah represents Jordan annually on United Nations World Peace Day and has been named the “Norah Jones of the Middle East” by New York Time Out.
-We are pleased that this acclaimed musical talent and humanitarian has joined WMI’s Honorary Board of artists who support world music and dance as well as our efforts to raise awareness and appreciation of the world’s rich cultural traditions.
+Farah represents Jordan annually on United Nations World Peace Day and has been called the “Norah Jones of the Middle East” by New York Time Out.